 As such, hexproof protects against instants and sorceries that target my permanent.
 It also protects against abilities that target it, such as from planeswalkers, artifacts, or enchantments.

 Furthermore, this means that hexproof doesn’t protect against my own spells or abilities.
 So, if I have to choose a target creature I control to destroy or damage, hexproof won’t defend it.
-Also, my teammates still can target hexproof since those players aren’t my opponents.
+Also, my teammates can still target my hexproof creatures since those players aren’t my opponents.

 Difference between Hexproof and Shroud